ashwinvemula/readConfigFileAsObject/README.md

 ## Mac

-To run this project on Mac OS, you will need to download the project and update the filepaths of JSON files as per Mac Os
+To run this project on Mac OS, you will need to download the project and update the filepaths of JSON files as per Mac OS